RESIDENTS | MEMBERS

 Its ideal for pole anglers who like to fish canal stretches in comfort.

-We aren’t a carp obessed fishery by any means and like to enjoy great all round fishing with beautiful scenary.
+We aren’t a carp obsessed fishery by any means and like to enjoy great all round fishing with beautiful scenery.
 The snake is a venue that we are really proud of and have spent a great deal of time and effort to get it to its high standard today.

 All the pegs are concrete platforms so its perfect to position yourself comfortably.
 The snake isn’t deep, merely 3 feet in the middle.
 The far bank isn’t pegged so fishing with a pole against features is perfect.
 The trees and greenery looks splendid throughout the year and you’d be unlucky not to see the Kingfisher family at some time or another sitting quietly down the Snake.

 One of our regular long standing guests is Mr Barry Smith who is a dear friend to the family.
 Barry is one of finest silver fishermen that comes to Docklow.
 He should be good, as he’s been coming down since the early 80’s.
 Here is his ideas of how to fish for silvers not only on the snake but the other lakes at Docklow.

 This is the way I catch silver fish at Docklow Pools.
 It is not a definitive way of catching, just my way.
 There are four pools which I fish for silver fish on a regular basis.
 This does not mean that the others have no ‘silver fish’ potential, just my personal choice.
 They are in order of preference, Snake, Moby, Day Ticket (Mickey Mouse) and Match Pool.